siddhant-70/Claverpage/README.md

-# My Custom Homepage
+# Claverpage

-This repository contains the source code for my custom homepage.
+This repository contains the source code for my custom homepage, **Claverpage**.
 You are welcome to use it, but please respect the following terms:

 - **Access and Use**: You can access and use this code for personal or non-commercial purposes.
 - **No Modification**: You are not allowed to modify or create derivative works without my explicit permission.